Meet the Maker

 The pieces are 100% of the metals used (they're not plated, because plating wears away over time).
 Then they’re polished and assembled by hand.
 Each piece comes with a complimentary polishing cloth, which can be used to keep the jewelry shiny.

 Read more about our recycled, quality metals and jewelry care.
 I use these materials and offer free shipping because I believe iconic jewelry should be sustainable and accessible.
 If the aesthetic draws you in, I still want you feeling good about everything else.

 Just as important as creating striking and sustainable jewelry that will last a lifetime is our closely-held value of giving back to support important causes.

-In June 2020, we donated all proceeds to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education.
-In April 2020, we donated all proceeds to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.
+Also in 2020, we donated all proceeds in June to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education, and all proceeds in April to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.